git-ruttmann/PolygonTriangulation/Documentation/Polygon.md

 # Polygon

-A polygon holds a number of vertices, connnected by edges, that enclose the polygon area.
+A polygon holds a number of vertices, connnected by edges that enclose the polygon area.
 During the [Trapezoidation](Trapezoidation.md), the polygon is split into multiple [monotone polygons](Monotones.md).

 A polygon can contain multiple polygon lines, called __sub polygons__.
 The enclosed areas can be side by side or they define a hole inside another polygon area.
+The edges of the polygon must not intersect.

 Each edge is directed, the polygon area is always to the right of the edge.
 Hence the vertices are connected in clock wise order and holes in counter clock wise order.